 Basir Feda currently manages the “Afghanistan: Fostering meaningful, effective, and sufficiently inclusive peace negotiations” project.
 Previously, he worked as a Project Officer for the project “Forms of Informal Governance in North and North-East Afghanistan” at Berghof.
 Prior to joining the Berghof Foundation, Basir has worked with the political as well as development cooperation sections of the German Embassy in Kabul.
 He has also worked with the United Nations Assistance Mission in Afghanistan (UNAMA).
 During his time in UNAMA, Basir has served as a Principle Liaison Officer to Dr. Ashraf Ghani, former chair of the Transition Coordination Commission, NATO’s main Afghan partner for transfer of security responsibilities from International Security Assistance Force (ISAF) to Afghan National Security Forces (ANSF).
-His research is focused on questions of governance in areas of limited statehood, including international interventions and state-building approaches in conflict and post-conflict settings.
+His research is focused on questions of governance in areas of limited statehood, including international interventions, state-building approaches in conflict and post-conflict settings.
+He has worked as a consultant for key governance and development programs such as the Stabilization Programme for North Afghanistan and German-supported water sector reform in the same region.
 Basir holds a BA in Economics from Goa University and a Master’s degree in Public Policy from the Hertie School of Governance in Berlin with a special focus on – among others –applied quantitative methods of data analysis.